Charged with a DUI in Riverside County?

 You must submit to a breath or blood test at the station: When you are brought to the station, it’s important to comply with law enforcement’s request to take a breath or blood test sample.
 Refusal to do so results in an automatic two-year license suspension and can enhance the severity of your overall penalties.

-Call Riverside Criminal Defense today!
+Call Wohl Criminal Defense today!
 The sooner you get us involved, the better your chances are for a favorable outcome.
 We can protect your rights and fiercely advocate on your behalf.

 Riverside County DUI Laws